turbot/steampipe-docs/docs/reference/cloudshells/azure.md

 ## About the Azure Cloud Shell

 The Cloud Shell is free to all Azure users.
 It comes with a few [limitations](https://learn.microsoft.com/en-us/azure/cloud-shell/limitations).
 For example, it will use an existing resource group but must be able to create storage accounts and file shares.
 You may incur a cost for the file share that persists your data.
-Also, since you are not a `sudo` user and cannot touch files or directories outside your home directory, we will install Steampipe there and refer to it as `.steampipe`.
-Finally, note that Azure will shut down your session if inactive for 20 minutes.
+Also, since you are not a user with permission to `sudo` and cannot modify files or directories outside your home directory, we will install Steampipe there and refer to it as `./steampipe`.
+Finally, be aware that Azure will shut down your session if inactive for 20 minutes.

 To start the shell, look for its icon on the top navigation bar of the Azure portal.